boldflight/BibleConverter/test_EPUB/output/1kings.md

 [1] Ahab told Jezebel all that Elijah had done, including a detailed account of how he killed all the prophets with the sword.
 [2] Jezebel sent a messenger to Elijah with this warning, “May the gods judge me severely if by this time tomorrow I do not take your life as you did theirs!”
 [3] Elijah was afraid, so he got up and fled for his life to Beer Sheba in Judah.
 He left his servant there, [4] while he went a day’s journey into the wilderness.
-He went and sat down under a shrub and asked the Lord to take his life: “I’ve had enough!
-Now, O Lord, take my life.
+He went and sat down under a shrub and asked the **Lord** to take his life: “I’ve had enough!
+Now, O **Lord**, take my life.
 After all, I’m no better than my ancestors.”
 [5] He stretched out and fell asleep under the shrub.
 Suddenly an angelic messenger touched him and said, “Get up and eat.”
 [6] He looked and right there by his head was a cake baking on hot coals and a jug of water.
 He ate and drank and then slept some more.
-[7] The angel of the Lord came back again, touched him, and said, “Get up and eat, for otherwise you won’t be able to make the journey.”
+[7] The angel of the **Lord** came back again, touched him, and said, “Get up and eat, for otherwise you won’t be able to make the journey.”
 [8] So he got up and ate and drank.
 That meal gave him the strength to travel forty days and forty nights until he reached Horeb, the mountain of God.
 [9] He went into a cave there and spent the night.
-Suddenly the Lord’s message came to him, “Why are you here, Elijah?”
+Suddenly the **Lord’**s message came to him, “Why are you here, Elijah?”
-[10] He answered, “I have been absolutely loyal to the Lord God of Heaven’s Armies, even though the Israelites have abandoned the covenant they made with you, torn down your altars, and killed your prophets with the sword.
+[10] He answered, “I have been absolutely loyal to the **Lord** God of Heaven’s Armies, even though the Israelites have abandoned the covenant they made with you, torn down your altars, and killed your prophets with the sword.
 I alone am left and now they want to take my life.”
-[11] The Lord said, “Go out and stand on the mountain before the Lord.
-Look, the Lord is ready to pass by.”
+[11] The **Lord** said, “Go out and stand on the mountain before the **Lord**.
+Look, the **Lord** is ready to pass by.”
-[12] After the earthquake, there was a fire, but the Lord was not in the fire.
+[12] After the earthquake, there was a fire, but the **Lord** was not in the fire.
 After the fire, there was a soft whisper.
 [13] When Elijah heard it, he covered his face with his robe and went out and stood at the entrance to the cave.
 Suddenly a voice asked him, “Why are you here, Elijah?”
-[14] He answered, “I have been absolutely loyal to the Lord God of Heaven’s Armies, even though the Israelites have abandoned the covenant they made with you, torn down your altars, and killed your prophets with the sword.
+[14] He answered, “I have been absolutely loyal to the **Lord** God of Heaven’s Armies, even though the Israelites have abandoned the covenant they made with you, torn down your altars, and killed your prophets with the sword.
 I alone am left and now they want to take my life.”
-[15] The Lord said to him, “Go back the way you came and then head for the wilderness of Damascus.
+[15] The **Lord** said to him, “Go back the way you came and then head for the wilderness of Damascus.
 Go and anoint Hazael king over Syria.
 [16] You must anoint Jehu son of Nimshi king over Israel, and Elisha son of Shaphat from Abel Meholah to take your place as prophet.
 [17] Jehu will kill anyone who escapes Hazael’s sword, and Elisha will kill anyone who escapes Jehu’s sword.
 [18] I still have left in Israel 7,000 followers who have not bowed their knees to Baal or kissed the images of him.”